 Dr. Linda Marbán's employment as our Chief Executive Officer is subject to the terms of that certain restated and amended employment agreement dated June 5, 2019, by and between Capricor, Inc. and Dr. Marbán.
-In accordance with the agreement, Dr. Marbán is entitled to an annual salary of \$150,000.
-Dr. Marban received a \$45,000 bonus for 2020 services on December 31, 2020.
+In accordance with the agreement, Dr. Marbán was initially entitled to an annual salary of \$150,000.
 Effective January 1, 2021, Dr. Marban's annual base salary was increased to \$200,000.
+Dr. Marbán received a \$50,000 bonus for 2021 services which was paid on February 15, 2022.
+Additionally, she received a relocation bonus of \$18,745 as well as reimbursed moving expenses of \$17,026 in connection with her move to the Company's new headquarters located in San Diego.
+Effective January 1, 2022, Dr. Marbán's annual base salary was increased to \$210,000.
 Dr. Marbán's employment is at will and she has also signed an employee invention assignment, non-disclosure, non-solicitation, and non-competition agreement.
 In the event the employment agreement is terminated during the term other than for cause, death or disability, or if Dr. Marbán resigns for good reason, she would be entitled to receive a severance payment equal to six months' salary then in effect (ignoring any decrease that forms the basis of Dr. Marbán's resignation for good reason, if applicable).